 A few things about the programme:

-- The programme will start in November of 2021 and take place mostly online, and run for six months.
+- The next programme session will start in May, 2023 and take place mostly online, and run for just under six months.
 Of course, this is a part-time commitment for those involved.

-- The focus of the programme is on the rising next generation within wealth and business owning families and on family elders.
-On the latter, we want to both attract those with the experience and gravitas to contribute to the dialogue that will take place within the programme and to facilitate real long term impact.
-With the rising next generation, family elders can be of positive influence to both their own families and to our communities, countries and planet.
+- The focus of the programme is on highly influential families across the world, open to family elders, current decision-makers and next generation members within wealth and business owning families.
+We want to both attract those with the experience and gravitas to contribute to the dialogue that will take place within the programme and to facilitate real long term impact.
+The objective is to attract to the programme those who can be of positive influence to both their own families and to our communities, countries and planet.

-- There will be opportunities for the next generation to meet and discuss among themselves, as there will be for family elders.
+- There will be opportunities for the next generation to meet and discuss among themselves, as there will be for family elders, current decision-makers and other participants.
 Meeting peers from around the world and sharing this journey with them will be meaningful.

 - The main objective of the programme is to help create effective leaders – for the families involved, for the businesses they have an interest in, and for their communities and world.

-- The criteria for participation (and there will be limited participation given, among others, the commitment of Cambridge University to ensure that this is an impactful programme that has a geographically diverse cohort) is largely focused on the potential of those attending to contribute – to the programme and to our world.
+- The criteria for participation (and there will be limited participation given, among others, the commitment of the University of Cambridge to ensure that this is an impactful programme that has a geographically diverse cohort) is largely focused on the potential of those attending to contribute – to the programme and to our world.